Equine Therapy: Benefits in Addiction Treatment

 Addiction is a particularly stubborn illness to treat.
 Windward Way realizes how hard it may be for you or for someone you love.
 But because we not only use traditional addiction treatment methods but also newer, more innovative techniques like Equine Therapy, our addiction treatment program can dig at the roots of a man’s fight with alcohol or drugs.

 It’s this holistic approach to substance abuse treatment that allows Windward Way to rise above the rest.
-Specifically, our drug rehab and alcohol treatment program may employ the use of Equine Therapy, which can help men in recovery discover:
+Specifically, our drug rehab and alcohol treatment program may employ the use of Equine Therapy, which can help people in recovery discover:

 - Assertiveness or Past Rejection